CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 # uses: ./.github/workflows/Automation-label-pr-base-branch.yml

-# Note: This syntax cannot specify branches (it always uses the caller workflow's branch)
+# Note: This method cannot specify a branch (it always uses the caller workflow's branch)

 #